 For tax purposes, each Fund has a December year-end.
-In each tax year, each Fund intends to declare and credit as due and payable sufficient net investment income and net realized capital gains to securityholders such that the Fund will not be subject to income taxes other than alternative minimum tax, as applicable.
+In each tax year, a Fund declares and credits as due and payable sufficient net investment income and net realized capital gains to securityholders such that a Fund will not be subject to income taxes.
 As a result, each Fund does not record income taxes under IAS 12 - Income Taxes (IAS 12) and accordingly does not recognize the deferred tax benefit associated with tax loss carry forwards and other taxable temporary differences.
 Capital losses may be carried forward indefinitely to reduce future realized capital gains.
 Non-capital losses may be carried forward for up to 20 tax years to reduce future taxable income.